ChrisTrenkamp/gobindlua/README.md

 ## TODO

-* if the -s and -p parameter is unspecified, it should take the line/col set from go:generate (if set) to determine if it should generate a struct or package functions.
 * Add a function to LuaArray and LuaMap to map themselves to tables.
 * gobindlua should be able to exclude fields and methods.
 * See if it's possible to auto-generate documentation from the Go documentation on the struct, the struct fields, functions, and methods so it can be used with Lua LSP's (possibly with https://github.com/LuaLS/lua-language-server ?)